-As the New Year approaches, is a new kitchen in your future?
+Is a new kitchen in your future?
 Is this the year you resolve to stop settling for mediocre and stop getting by with the inconveniences of your current kitchen?
-Now that the holiday planning and family get-togethers are behind you, perhaps now is the perfect time to contact a Dura Supreme kitchen designer and begin making plans for your new kitchen.
-The new kitchen where your family and friends will ring in the next New Year together!
+Perhaps now is the perfect time to contact a Dura Supreme kitchen designer and begin making plans for your new kitchen.
+The new kitchen where your family and friends will gather and celebrate together!

-For many homeowners, remodeling your kitchen seems like a monumental undertaking – one that keeps getting put off until you have more time.
+For many, remodeling your kitchen seems like a monumental undertaking – one that keeps getting put off until you have more time.
 With these 5 tips for getting started, we can help make the process so much easier – and so much more fun and exciting!

 Take 15-30 minutes and write down all of the things you don’t like about your current kitchen.
 Take note of any inconveniences or storage issues, placement of specific cabinets or appliances, colors that don’t appeal to you, and surfaces that don’t clean easily.
 Be as specific as possible.
 Take photos of your current kitchen from several different angles so you can easily discuss details with your kitchen designer.
 In addition, if there are specific things you love about your current kitchen, take note of those details as well.

 Establish your budget or at the very least, have a general, realistic idea for what you can invest in your new kitchen.
-Your budget will depend on a lot of different factors including whether or not you are working within your current kitchen space or if you are removing walls to create a larger kitchen as well as the types of countertops, flooring, plumbing fixtures and appliances.
+Your budget will depend on a lot of different factors including whether or not you are working within your current kitchen space or if you are removing walls to create a larger kitchen as well as the types of countertops, flooring, plumbing fixtures, and appliances.
 Having a general budget plan will help your kitchen designer create a plan that works well for you.
 If you are not sure where to start, this is something you can approach your kitchen designer for help with.
 As a general rule, cabinetry will be approximately 40% of the total cost of your kitchen remodel.
-For more information on budgeting, click HERE for our Budget Guidelines page.

 Visit an appliance retailer to make decisions on your appliance package.
 Your kitchen designer will need the appliance information as they plan your kitchen layout, and as they finalize your cabinetry order.
 Some cabinets will need to be ordered a specific way to integrate seamlessly with the appliances you choose.

-Go to the showroom locator on the Dura Supreme website www.durasupreme.com (upper right corner) to find a Dura Supreme cabinetry designer in your area.
+Visit your local Dura Supreme Showroom and begin discussing your project with a professional kitchen and bath designer.
 Your Dura Supreme kitchen designer will consult with you about your new kitchen project and guide you through the entire process, from the very beginning stages all the way through installation.